 About the Authors:

 Meet Morgan, a Veterinary Assistant/Technician at Branford Veterinary Hospital and a Pet Problem Solver at NorthPoint Pets & Company!
-She is currently enrolled in a veterinary technician program at San Juan College and will one day be a Certified Technician.
+She is a Certified Veterinary Technician.
 Her interests in the animal world are mainly behavior & nutrition.
 She has a Pit Mix named Tyson and a Dalmatian named Pongo who keep her on her toes learning more and more every day.

 Nicole is the founder & owner of award-winning NorthPoint Pets & Company, in Connecticut.
 She is also the Founder & CEO of Undogmatic Inc. Her undergraduate and graduate education includes biology, chemistry, business and nutrition.
 She has worked in the pharmaceutical industry on multiple R&D projects and has had the privilege to learn from leading international figures in the human and pet health industry.
 She regularly lectures at national conferences, including federal, state, and municipal K9 events.
 Her current research involves identifying pathogenic risk factors and transmission among raw fed pets through a comprehensive worldwide survey.